glmoctezuma/yourusername.github.io/research/coalition.md

 opposition parties (and voters) the opportunity to remove an entrenched incumbent party from office, thus leveling the playing field in the future.
 This tradeoff provides a previously unrecognized rationale for coalition formation in elections.
-We take our model to data df m from Mexican municipal elections between 1995-2016 and show that coalitions between parties on opposite ends of the ideology spectrum have served as an instrument of democratic consolidation
+We take our model to data from Mexican municipal elections between 1995-2016 and show that coalitions between parties on opposite ends of the ideology spectrum have served as an instrument of democratic consolidation
  <br>